 When using Lightroom Classic, Lightroom, or Camera Raw, a preference setting determines whether or not it reads default settings from the camera or uses a set of Adobe Default settings.
 In Lightroom Classic, this is located under Edit > Preferences > Presets > Raw Defaults.

-Unlike Camera Settings, Adobe’s default settings are the same, regardless of the camera type, which may or may not be optimal for a particular camera.
-By setting their own Raw Defaults, Nikon offers suggestions for its RAW (NEF) files that may render RAW (NEF) files more optimally.
-The Nikon Z 9 will also vary certain default settings based on ISO sensitivity.
+By setting their Raw Defaults, Nikon offers suggestions for its RAW (NEF) files that may render RAW (NEF) files more optimally.
+The primary purpose of these EXIF settings is to instruct Nikon’s processing software, NX Studio, to set defaults for rendering RAW images.
+Lightroom and Camera Raw use them as well.
+The Nikon Z 9 will also vary specific default settings based on ISO sensitivity.

-Advanced users can choose to use their own preset instead of Camera Settings or Adobe Default, giving them the ability to customize default settings in any way they like.
+Advanced users can choose to use their own preset instead of Camera Settings or Adobe Default, allowing them to customize default settings in any way they like.
+You can get even fancier by setting Raw Defaults for different camera models or serial numbers.

 Adobe Lightroom has the same preference setting under Edit > Preferences > Import > Raw Defaults.
 Camera Raw has the same preference settings found by clicking on the gear icon in the top right corner and choosing Raw Defaults.